landro/TesTcl/README.md

 ## License

 Just like JTcl, TesTcl is licensed under a BSD-style license.

+## Getting help

+Post questions to the group at [TesTcl user group](https://groups.google.com/forum/?fromgroups#!forum/testcl-user) File bugs over at [github](https://github.com/landro/TesTcl)

 ## Please please please

-drop me a line if you use this library or have any issues with it: stefan.landro **you know what** gmail.com
+Drop me a line if you use this library and find it useful: stefan.landro **you know what** gmail.com